crushlovely/Amaro/README.md

 * You are targetting iOS 7.0, at minimum (and thus will be compiling against at least the iOS 7.0 SDK).
     * If the client takes issue with this, point them [here](https://developer.apple.com/support/appstore/).
 As of March 2014, iOS 7 has an 85% adoption rate.

+And, optionally:

+* Sass/`.scss` support requires the [Sass command line tool](http://sass-lang.com/install) to be installed.

 ## What's Included?
 CrushBootstrap aims to set you up with all you need to write a beautiful, maintainable, well-tested app.